oslabs-beta/periqles/README.md

 >*“Having knowledge but lacking the power to express it clearly is no better than never having any ideas at all.”
 -- Pericles*

+## Status

+periqles is not yet ready for deployment.
+Stay tuned!

 ## Maintained by:

 - [Cameron Baumgartner](https://github.com/kporter101)